Classes beginning in January and July of each year.

 Documentation of the following MUST be submitted as part of the application process in order to be considered for the Paramedic Academy.

-- Current EMT-Basic, Advanced EMT or EMT-Intermediate certification
+- Current EMT, Advanced EMT or EMT-Intermediate certification

 - Current Healthcare Provider - CPR Certification